Saturn 1B Rocket at Alabama Rest Stop

 There are not a lot of places where you can see NASA history in the U.S., so make sure to stop by if you find yourself in Alabama.
 It’s right on the highway, so there’s no excuse not to stop!

 This shuttle is especially cool place to stop on a Route 65 road trip from Nashville to New Orleans.
 Don’t forget to pull over at the first rest stop once you enter Alabama!
+You need to be on the southbound side of the highway to pull into the rest stop parking lot next to the rocket.

 The U.S. Space and Rocket Center in Huntsville, Alabama